 Provided also, that in those cases in which the retiring age is amended from 65 years to an age between 60 years and 65 years, as provided for in section 41(2), the amount of contribution which shall be paid by the contributor shall be based upon the equivalent, determined actuarially, of the amount necessary to pay the higher rate of contribution consequent upon the amendment of the retiring age as aforesaid, together with interest at the rate of 4 % per annum compounded annually on the amounts of the increase in the contributions as from the dates when such contributions were due respectively.

-[Section 40 8 amended by No. 43 of 1939 s.
+[Section 40 8 amended: No. 43 of 1939 s.
 9; No. 65 of 1947 s.
 10; No. 39 of 1950 s.
 8; No. 106 of 1965 s.
 6.]

 41. Election to contribute for full pension at 60 years of age